 The wise philosopher Ron Popeil may have once declared "Set it and forget it" about his Showtime Rotisserie oven, but this statement does not apply to concrete countertops.

 Concrete counters need sealing, but not “constant sealing.”
 After installation, the counter will receive an initial sealing.
-Afterwards, only occasional sealing is needed.
+Afterward, only occasional sealing is needed.

 They Cost More Than You Might Think